arm22q13/PlayVideo/README.txt

+PlayVideo adaptive video jukebox.
+The documents here describe software and hardware to implement a video jukebox using a Raspberry Pi.
+A fully functional image is included.
+The image can be flashed to a microSD card for the Raspberry Pi and will boot the jukebox.
+The jukebox requires one switch for the user (typically a push button adaptive switch) connected to two GPIO pins of the Raspberry Pi.
+The videos are stored on one or more thumb drives along with a simple text file that lists each video.

-Adaptive video jukebox The documents here describe the software and hardware device that implements is a video jukebox.
-All of the videos go onto a computer disk or flash drive.
-The user has one switch.
-Pressing the switch starts the next video in a list.
+Operation: The user has one switch.
+Pressing the switch starts the next video in the list of videos.
 The user keeps pressing the switch until the desired video starts playing.
-When the end of the list of videos is reached, the list starts over.
-A second switch can be added to step backwards through the video list.
+When the end of the list of videos is reached, the list wraps around and starts over.
+A second switch can be added to step backwards through the list of videos.

+Other features: The hardware interface can be quite simple, but the files here describe how to make a nicer interface to implement a wireless pushbutton.
+The software allows you to assign a different loudness to each video to normalize the audio levels among the videos.
+There is an option to restart any video when it finishes playing (replay).

+Source code: The PlayVideo files include all source code and instructions to compile the player.
+PlayVideo is a turn-key system that does not require a keyboard or mouse.
+However, for modifying the source code, it is easy to plug in a keyboard and mouse and make changes to the software.
+The Raspian image comes with the Code::Blocks C++ compiler installed.
+After adding two library files to the build options, the PlayVideo source code can be modified and recompiled quite easily.
+The PlayVideo source code is not complicated.
+(Most of the effort was the many small adjustments to the Raspian operating system for turn-key startup and smooth system shutdown.)
+You can make changes to the PlayVideo files and recompile all within the Code::Blocks IDE.
+One copy command moves the new version to the /bin directory and the system is ready for testing.

+In addition to source code changes there are detailed instructions to create the customized changes to Raspian for building a distribution microSD image.
+Building the image uses a few tricks to keep the image small.
+Anyone trying to create a small Raspian image might want to look over these instructions.

+Requirements: Raspberry Pi 3B, 3B+ or 4.
+A microSD card.
+MP4 videos.
+A thumb drive big enough to hold the videos.
+A thumb drive that holds 128 GB can store 30 or so full length movies.
+PlayVideo supports up to 4 thumb drives at a time.
+A momentary switch, usually an adaptive switch.
+A little bit of skill with jumper wires to connect the switch.
+Good building skills are needed to make a more complete interface, if desired, including a wireless switch option.